-China-Pakistan Joint Working Group on Agriculture Reviews Progress and Launches New Projects
+China-Pakistan Joint Agriculture Working Group Evaluates Developments and Starts New Initiatives

 Chinese and Pakistani delegates signing agricultural cooperation agreements.